gurmindersingh5/Django_realestateapp/README.md

 # Django Real Estate App With Multiple Users And Databases

-This is a project that demonstrates how you can use multiple user types and multiple databases in Django.
-This is strictly a Django backend REST API using the Django REST Framework.
+This project uses multiple user types and multiple databases in Django.
+This is a Django backend REST API using the Django REST Framework.

-In order to test out this project, follow these steps:

--   clone the repository

-Then create 2 databases in postgreSQL, one called **listingz_users** and one called **listingz_listings**
+It has 2 databases in postgreSQL, one for **users** and other for **listings**

-Then under core/settings.py:

--   find the DATABASES setting, set the PASSWORD field to both your databases password to your postgreSQL user password

-Once you have your databases setup, proceed to the following steps:
+Steps:
 -   create a virtual environment by running: python3 -m venv venv
 -   then activate the virtual environment: source venv/bin/activate (MacOS) or .\venv\Scripts\activate (Windows)
 -   then run the following commands: